ibm-cloud-architecture/tabular-terraform/docs/ansible.md

 If using Bastion:  ansible-playbook -i inventory --ssh-extra-args='-J root@your-bastion-IP' site.yaml

-5. After the playbook has completed successfully, open a browser and enter the URLspecified in the vars spreadsheet for Terraform.
+5. After the playbook has completed, open a browser and enter the URLspecified in the variables for Terraform.

 ## License